treinartz/markdown_test/week0/week0.md

 }

 ````
-## 3. The gif created in p5js
+## 3. The gif created from the code above.
 ![image info](https://github.com/treinartz/markdown_test/blob/main/week0/week5-loops.gif)
 ## 5. Link to the code
 [link to the code:](https://www.cnn.com/)
-## 6. The references used for assistance
+## 6. The references/attrubutons used for assistance
 - source: Who/what assisted with the program?
-- date: When was this code retrieved
+- date: When was this code retrieved or assistance rendered